 - He earned laurels for playing the role of ‘Sannata’ in the Bollywood film “Jis Desh Mein Ganga Rehta Hain” (2000).

-- Kishore was popular for playing comic roles in Hindi and Marathi films.
+- Kishore is popular for playing comic roles in Hindi and Marathi films.

-- Once he suffered from shortness of breath and palpitations and had to get a bypass surgery done.
+- Once, he suffered shortness of breath and palpitations and had to get bypass surgery.